mgrofsky/Ytel-API-NODEJS/README.md

 ### <a name="list_spam"></a>![Method: ](https://apidocs.io/img/method.png ".EmailController.listSpam") listSpam

-> List out all email addresses marked as spam
+> Retrieve a list of emails that are on the spam list.

 ```javascript